dyka3773/Beam-3rd-Gen-Project/README.md

 ```

 This will run a server in the background, so you can access it by going to `localhost:8000` in your browser or (in other machines in your network) to your machine's IP address, followed by `:8000`.

+### Rocket

+This folder is used to store the code that will be used in the rocket.

+> This section will be updated when we have implemented more functionalities.

 ### SED Stuff